lsst-dm/dmtn-256/index.rst

     :target: ../_images/chipillum_areafraction_combined_logscale_diffim_flavors.png
     :alt: Fractional area factor of illumination.

-    Distribution (with the y-axis log-scale) of the fractional area :math:`\gamma` for different DIA flavors and for all the diaSources, the sources after flag cuts and the fakes that were detected in the substraction.
+    Distribution (with the y-axis log-scale) of the fractional area :math:`\gamma` for different DIA flavors and for all the diaSources, the sources after flag cuts and the fakes that were detected in the subtraction.

 The distribution for the fakes that were found instead show that the edges are less frequent and this could mean that the flag cuts are discarding events that are effectively fake injections (i.e. true transient sources).
 This effect seems to be present to the same level on all the DIA flavors.
 This could point to some feature of the dataset from HSC or some other effect by the pipeline.